Szczecin: Name and etymology

 In her Etymological Dictionary of Geographical Names of Poland, Maria Malec lists 11 theories regarding the origin of the name, including derivations from either: an Old Slavic word for 'hill peak' (szczyt), the plant fuller's teasel (szczeć), or the personal name Szczota.

+The city's name is first recorded as Stetin in a document dating from 1112–1118.
+It continued to appear in this or closely related forms (e.g. Stetyn in 1188).
+The name Stettin is first documented in 1253.
+This spelling gradually became established over the following centuries, though other variants remained in use during the High Middle Ages – such as Stettyn in 1259 and Stethin in 1271.

 Other medieval names for the town are Burstaborg (in the Knytlinga saga) and Burstenburgh (in the Annals of Waldemar).
 These names, which literally mean 'brush burgh', are likely derived from the translation of the city's Slavic name (assuming the second derivation mentioned above).

-The Latin name of the city is Sedinum or Stetinum.
+The Latin names of the city are Sedinum or Stetinum.